 Some of the best hikes include the famous Dove Lake Circuit, Cradle Mountain Summit and the multi-day Overland Track.
 Cradle Mountain also offers great opportunities for wildlife spotting, with plenty of wombats, wallabies and even Tasmanian Devils calling this region home.

-Getting here is a little bit tricky if you don’t have your own car, but very doable by booking organised transport.
-Below you’ll find a detailed guide covering all your options.
+Getting to Cradle Mountain is a little bit tricky if you don't have your own car, but very doable by booking organised transport.

-2. Jump On Board a World Heritage Cruise on the Gordon River
+2. World Heritage Cruise on the Gordon River

-Before I visited, I was constantly told that one of the absolute best things to do in Tasmania was to jump on a Gordon River Cruise.
+Before I visited Tasmania for the first time, I was constantly told that one of the absolute best things to do was a Gordon River Cruise.

 3. Climb Mount Amos For Sunrise